mysteriumnetwork/documentation/content/node-runners/troubleshooting/index.md

 Alternatively, providers can skip the process of manual port configuration and disable UPnP in their routers (if enabled).
 In this scenario, NAT hole punching will be prioritised and executed against port mapping processes.

-It is recommended to add the following flag into service configuration file **--nat-port-mapping=false** to force NAT hole punching mechanism to work.
+It is recommended to add the following flag: **--nat-port-mapping=false** into service configuration file **/etc/default/mysterium-node** to force NAT hole punching mechanism to work.

 In the end it would look like this: